 Situated in the heart of the socialist state, Genex Tower was a place of power, prestige, and wealth.
 It served as the headquarters of Generaleksport, a trading company that employed over 6,500 people, had offices in 60 countries, and operated dozens of subsidiary companies.

 Designed by architect Mihajlo Mitrovic, the building consists of two towers made of raw concrete (30 and 27 floors, respectively).
-The restaurant atop the commercial tower, offering a panoramic view of the city and staffed by top chefs, became the backdrop for important business meetings — and, if one lets the imagination roam a little, clandestine dealings among members of the deep state.
+The restaurant atop the commercial tower, offering a panoramic view of the city and staffed by top chefs, became the backdrop for important business meetings and, if one lets the imagination roam a little, clandestine dealings between members of the deep state.

 Like Yugoslavia, Generaleksport belonged neither to the West nor the Soviet Bloc but operated in the space between the two.
 As these two poles merged after the fall of the Berlin Wall, and countries in the former Yugoslavia began transitioning from socialism to capitalism, the company's assets were divided and distributed among top managers, unofficially marking the arrival of the new system.
 Today, the building is covered with a large banner advertising everything from supermarkets to luxury brands.

 The protagonists in this story find themselves in an increasingly polarized society at the mercy of the market and a kleptocratic elite.
 Against this backdrop, Genex Tower stands as a contradiction.
 Haunted by the ghosts of a time when people still had collective projects and dreams, the building is also a symbol of the violent transition between two eras.
-"The Tower" (2022 - ongoing) is a subjective study of this concrete giant.
+"The Tower" (2022 - 2024) is a subjective study of this concrete giant.